-- A preference for admission to any family that has graduated from an approved transitional housing program that partner with HACB, such as Esplanade House, such admission to be made without regard to the open or closed status of the waiting list.
-Priority shall be given to families of veterans and servicemen and to households displaced by public action.
-The number of households admitted under this preference shall be determined by the Board of Commissioners' policy. - A preference for admission to select families participating in the County Child Welfare Agency's Family Unification Program (FUP), the number of admissions limited to the program size set forth in the Memorandum of Understanding (MOU) between the Butte County Department of Employment and Social Services and the HACB, such admissions to be made on a first come, first serve basis.
-The Family Unification Program (FUP) is a program under which vouchers are provided to families for whom the lack of adequate housing is a primary factor in the imminent placement of the family's child, or children, in out-of-home care; or the delay in the discharge of the child, or children, to the family from out-ofhome care.
+A preference for admission to select families participating in the County Child Welfare Agency's Family Unification Program (FUP), the number of admissions limited to the program size set forth in the Memorandum of Understanding (MOU) between the Butte County Department of Employment and Social Services and the HACB, such admissions to be made on a first come, first serve basis.
+The Family Unification Program (FUP) is a program under which vouchers are provided to families for whom the lack of adequate housing is a primary factor in the imminent placement of the family's child, or children, in out-of-home care; or the delay in the discharge of the child, or children, to the family from out-of-home care.
 Youths at least eighteen (18) years old and not more than twenty-one (21) years old (have not reached 22nd birthday) who left foster care at age sixteen (16) or older and who do not have adequate housing are also eligible to receive housing assistance under the FUP.
 A FUP voucher issued to such a youth may only be used to provide housing assistance for the youth for a maximum of eighteen (18) months.
 FUP admissions to be made without regard to the open or closed status of the waiting list.
-Priority shall be given to families of veterans and servicemen and to households displaced by public action.
-The number of households admitted under the FUP preference shall be determined by the Board of Commissioner's policy and identified in the MOU.
+Priority shall be given to families of veterans and servicemen and to households The number of households admitted under the FUP displaced by public action. preference shall be determined by the Board of Commissioner's policy and identified in the MOU.